 Months of entry

 Changing human behaviour is at the heart of solving global problems central to wellbeing, social cohesion and environmental sustainability.
-For example, preventing obesity, pollution and waste of resources require change at individual, organisational and population levels.
-This cross-disciplinary programme uniquely equips students to work in this emerging and exciting field.
+Government and public bodies, charities and companies routinely seek to integrate behaviour-change within their policies and practices.
+This cross-disciplinary programme will train a new generation to work in this emerging field.

 CBC\'s activities provide unparalleled opportunities (e.g. seminars, conferences and public events) for students to meet and work with leaders in research, policy and practice engaged in translating evidence to solve real-world problems.